-2. Flip the butterfly riser card bracket over, and then flip the metal bracket lock open (A) to remove the metal bracket (B).
+- 3. Place the riser card bracket on a flat and stable surface. - 4.
+Flip the PCIe lock open (A) then remove the metal bracket (B).

-3. Install the expansion card to the RS2_PCIE1 slot on the butterfly riser card bracket (A), and then flip the metal bracket lock back to secure the card (B).
+Install the expansion card to the RS2_PCIE1 slot on the riser bracket (A), and then flip the PCIe lock back to secure the card (B).

-4. Align the butterfly riser card bracket to PCIe slot B on the motherboard and push down until the butterfly riser card bracket is seated securely in the chassis.
+Install the riser card bracket and the expansion cards assembly into the PCIe slot on the motherboard.
+Ensure that the golden connectors of the riser card bracket is firmly seated in place.